gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 Conclusion
 ----------

-If you got this far, thanks for following along with me on this journey!
-I hope you enjoyed it and/or learned something new.

 It has been a lot of fun implementing the GraphQL client library for Go, and trying to make the best [API design decisions](https://github.com/shurcooL/githubql/issues?q=label%3A%22API+decision%22).
 I enjoyed using the tools that Go gives me to tackle this task.
 Even after using Go for 4 years, I'm still finding Go to be the absolutely most fun programming language to use, and feeling same joy I did back when I was just starting out!

-I think GraphQL is an exciting new technology.
+I'm finding GraphQL to be a pretty neat new technology.
 Its strongly typed nature is a great fit for Go.
 APIs that are created with it can be a pleasure to use.
 Keep in mind that GraphQL shines most when you're able to replace multiple REST API calls with a single carefully crafted GraphQL query.
 This requires high quality and completeness of the GraphQL schema, so not all GraphQL APIs are made equal.

 Note that there are [two GraphQL client packages](https://dmitri.shuralyov.com/packages?pattern=...ql) to choose from: